UBC-FRESH/nemora/notes/synthesis_planning.md

 - [ ] Benchmark outputs against historical Rlandscape/FLG examples (document deviations, add a gallery notebook).
 - [ ] Hook into the upcoming `nemora.simulation` module so synthetic landscapes feed observation simulators (plot sampling, remote-sensing emulation).
 - [ ] Explore advanced features: disturbance simulation (fire/harvest patches), time-stepped growth, integration with ingest benchmark telemetry for calibration.

+### Phase 0 research notes (2025-12-05)

+- **CJFR / rlandscape highlights**
+  - Section “Generating a landscape” (pp. 79–82) defines four control metrics — number of management units (`n`), coefficient of variation for polygon areas (`CV`), and the mean/standard deviation of vertex degree (`μ_d`, `σ_d`).
+These map directly to Nemora metadata we can already compute from adjacency tables, so the synthesis module should emit these values for regression checks.
+  - The seed-point strategy combines four point processes (uniform, clustering, simple sequential inhibition, lattice grid) with proportions `p_unif`, `p_clust`, `p_SSI`, `p_lat` plus process-specific parameters (cluster size/spread, inhibition distance, lattice resolution).
+Mixtures allow us to sweep from highly regular to highly variable mosaics.
+  - Post-processing uses two tuning parameters: `p_H` (hole fraction) deletes polygons after tessellation to simulate rivers/voids, whereas `p_M` (merge fraction) collapses boundaries to create non-convex units and introduce right angles.
+Both operations inflate `n_tot` to hit the target `n` after deletions/merges.
+These controls inform the placeholder dataclasses in `synthesis.tessellation`.
+  - Aspect ratio `a` and linear models linking target metrics to control parameters (Fig. 2) mean we eventually need a lightweight regression or lookup table that maps desired `{n, CV, μ_d, σ_d}` → seed config.
+For Phase 0 we simply record the dependency so the future API (`VoronoiSeedConfig`) exposes the same knobs.

+- **FLG (Paradis & Richards 2001) takeaways**
+  - FLG is raster-driven: users specify vegetation-type distributions plus age-class CDFs and patch-size Weibull parameters (`W_a`, `W_b`, `W_c`).
+This matches the data we already keep in sampling manifests, so `StandAttributeTemplate` is shaped around those tuples.
+  - Patch growth uses a “mother cell + concentric layers” algorithm with randomised edge selection to avoid geometric bias.
+Sorting samples by descending patch size before allocation mitigates truncation when space runs out; we’ll mimic this ordering when we integrate bootstrap-driven DBH payloads.
+  - Edge effects and merging identical neighbours are explicitly handled (oversized matrix, attribute checks).
+These behaviours translate into future post-processing hooks for the stands module.
+  - Outputs include both raster and dissolved vector layers plus adjacency scripts, reinforcing that our exporter stubs should plan for GeoJSON/CSV outputs in tandem.